nucleic/atom/docs/source/basis/basis.rst

 .. note::

     Atom objects can be frozen using |Atom.freeze| at any time of their lifetime to forbid further modifications.
-At a later time, the object can unfrozen using |Atom.unfreeze|.

 Conclusion